 We regularly promote our Employee Assistance Programme to remove any stigma around mental health and in 2021 we will establish an employee Wellness Committee.
+CEO's Review CFO's Review

 Our 2020 Employee Wellness Programme

 In 2020 we ran a Wellness Programme which included talks on pensions, cancer awareness, healthy eating, and mindfulness among numerous other topics which are important to our staff.